kierenh/vue-dark-chocolate/README.md

 To help reduce the learning curve to get started with Ethereum Blockchain and Truffle suite this sample includes some test data (in the form of testrpc accounts) and data seeding for smart contracts.
 To get started, you'll need to load the accounts in to Metamask.
 Check out testrpc-sample.md and use Metamask to import the HD Wallet mnemonic.

 ## Usage
+If you landed here you probably already have truffle, but just in case:
+`npm install -g truffle`

 To initialize a project with this example, run `truffle init vue-dark-chocolate` inside an empty directory.

+The Ethereum test server
+`npm install -g ethereumjs-testrpc`

 ## Building and running smart contract unit tests
 1. Start an rpc instance `Restart-TestRpcInstance.ps1 -networkID: 27666` (27666 is the ID of the network which is used at unit test time to skip data seeding, see truffle.js config)